ngxx9580/ngxx9580/README.md

 ### Hi there, I'm Isaac Ng 👋

-I'm a Senior Financial Analyst with four years of experience deriving insights from data and financial models for senior executives at RBC.
-I'm currently pursuing a Masters in Management Analytics at the Smith School of Business @ Queen's University.
+I'm an Advanced Analytics Manager at TD with six years of experience deriving insights from data and financial models for senior executives in financial services.
+I'm recently completed a Masters in Management Analytics at the Smith School of Business @ Queen's University.

-- 🔭 I’m currently working on developing key skills and competencies to transition into a Data Science role after completing my Masters.
+- 🔭 I’m currently working on developing key skills and competencies to transition into a Data Science role.
 - 🌱 I’m currently learning R, Python, Machine Learning and Data Science skills.
 - 👯 I’m looking to collaborate on Data Mining and Data Science projects.
 - 📫 How to reach me: You can email me at isaacng94@gmail.com